 I’ve tasted Roys Meat and I’ve tasted the Rainbow.
 Andy did a superb job of keeping the never ending kettle boiling along with the obligatory delivery of a never ending supply of Lynnes Welshcakes.
 Along with that – we had a most excellent cheese spread by Mark for our cheese and port afternoon. mmmmm.

 One of our regular members was unable to attend due to piss poor planning by his manager despite it being booked weeks in advance.
 He was missed (Tig, not his manager) so we built our own little effigy representation of him.
 Sadly for him it also doubled as our support stand for our dart board so throwing darts at him seemed like the right thing to do.
 As a member of the emergency services, he gallantly chose service over recreation.
 He will be mentioned in despatches.
-It was unanimously agreed that his manager is a cunt.
+It was unanimously agreed that his manager is in need of some re-training.

 Endless conversations were had about a multitude of subjects and covering all aspects of history; it really is a most excellent and enlightening weekend.